 Prevent future arguments

 Recording what you agree in writing creates evidence of what you intended to happen when you split up.
-Once he or she has signed, it is more difficult for your partner to argue that he or she did not agree to something.
+Once he or she has signed a formal agreement, it is more difficult for your partner to argue that he or she did not agree to something.

 Save time and money on solicitors